 It is reported in the contribution that compared to JEM-6.0, MS-SSIM luma BD-rates of −2.8%, −11.8%, −12.2%, −13.0% for AI, RA, LDB, LDP are achieved when applying denoising before encoding and using adaptive quantization.
 The corresponding PSNR luma BD-rate numbers are reported to be 15.4%, 7.6%, 8.2%, 7.4%.

+Class B (HD) bitstreams were prepared and the proponents propose that an informal subjective viewing is held during the Torino meeting and that the contribution is revisited afterwards.

 Introduction

 Currently video codec development within ITU-T and MPEG has mainly been done using test models operating without denoising input sequences and by using static QP values within each picture.
-This is not what typically is used in the industry where instead both adaptive QP and denoising is used in encoders to optimize the subjective quality.
+This is not what typically is used in the industry where instead both adaptive QP and denoising is used by encoders to optimize the subjective quality.

 Assuming that adaptive QP and denoising substantially improves the subjective quality and that those tools are used in the industry, it makes sense to us to consider including those tools in the test model and common test conditions for the future video coding project.
 A risk we see otherwise is that the final video coding standard becomes less efficient than it could have been for encoders that optimize for subjective quality.